hellof2e/vite-plugin-dev-inspector/README.md

 ## Notes
-Vite-plugin-dev-inspector is fork from [vite-plugin-vue-inspector](https://github.com/webfansplz/vite-plugin-vue-inspector), but it does not repy on front-end frameworks.
+Vite-plugin-dev-inspector was inspired by [vite-plugin-vue-inspector](https://github.com/webfansplz/vite-plugin-vue-inspector), but it does not repy on front-end frameworks.
 It can support any front-end technology stack at the same time, such as Vue 2 & 3, React, Angular, Svelte, Nuxt and SSR.

 ## License